 Interest risk is the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market interest rates.
-An immaterial amount of interest rate exposure exists in respect of cash balances and the loan payable on the unaudited condensed interim consolidated statements of financial position.
+An immaterial amount of interest rate exposure exists in respect of cash balances and the loan payable on the consolidated statements of financial position.
 The Company holds a loan payable with a fixed interest rate.
-This is privately-issued, with no secondary market.
-It is measured at amortized cost.
+These are privately-issued, with no secondary market.
+They are measured at amortized cost.
 As a result, the Company is not exposed to cash flow interest rate risk on its loan payable.